seshaljain/intro-to-git/README.md

 Click on the Fork button on the top-right of this page

 #### 3. Launch Git Bash
+You can seach for ` Git Bash` in your search bar to find it.
+Alternatively, you can open your command prompt(cmd) or powershell and enter `git` command to open it.

 Navigate to your Desktop